rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Average correlation : +0.920
      Standard deviation  :  0.253

-Looking in :numref:`classmates2` at the fairest pairing solution, we are lucky here as the pairing solution is highly correlated with the pairing wishes of the ten classmates (+0.920, see Line 41).
+Looking in :numref:`classmates2` at the fairest pairing solution, we are lucky here as the pairing result is highly correlated with the pairing wishes of the ten classmates (+0.920, see Line 41).
 All students, except *Gaby*, are in fact paired with an approved partner and no student is paired with a disapproved partner.
+We may illustrate in :numref:`fairestIntraGroupPairing2` the resulting fairest intragroup pairing with a graphviz drawing.

+   >>> fp.exportGraphViz('fairestIntraGroupPairing2')
+    *---- exporting a dot file for GraphViz tools ---------* Exporting to fairestIntraGroupPairing2.dot
+    fdp -Tpng fairestIntraGroupPairing2.dot -o fairestIntraGroupPairing2.png

+..
+Figure:: fairestIntraGroupPairing2.png
+    :alt: Fairest Pairing Drawing
+    :name: fairestIntraGroupPairing2
+    :width: 250 px
+    :align: center

+    Fairest intragroup pairing solution

 Notice that with such a small group, the brute force approach testing all 945 potential pairings takes only about four seconds.
 We may nevertheless try to reduce this runtime figure by using a smart fairness enhancing solver.

 Using a fairness enhancing solver
 `````````````````````````````````